AirDrop Not Transferrrig All Photos

 Is There Any Limit to Photos Can be Sent via AirDrop

 I was trying to send 384 photos from iPhone 8 to iPad Air, but the photos app screen goes off.
 So couldn't send any photos to iPad air.

 AirDrop is a wireless way to help users share files or data locally between two devices.
 As long as two devices are nearby and within the Wi-Fi and Bluetooth range, photos, videos, contacts, Voice Memos, Map location, and everything else that appears on a Share sheet can be transferred in a short time.

 Part 1.
-Can You AirDrop Multiple Photos?
+How Many Photos Can You AirDrop At Once?